Although said with good intentions, this phrase may actually alienate introverts, preventing them from getting the help they need in difficult times.

 “Let me know how I can help.”
 “Just reach out whenever you want.”
 “I’m just a phone call away.”

 For a lot of people, these expressions of care are a great way to show support.
-But for many introverts, they’re not enough.
+But for some introverts, they’re not enough.
 At worst, they alienate introverts, preventing them from getting the help they need in trying times.
 If you’re an extrovert trying to reach your introverted friend, it’s important to understand the best ways to care for us “quiet” personality types.

 Think about personality types like house plants.
 Your succulents need to be cared for just as much as their leafier cousins, but you wouldn’t give a philodendron the same treatment as a cactus.
 Introverts need care and support from their friends just as cacti need water and sunlight, but you have to know the best way to provide those resources without flooding or neglecting them.

 “Being there” can be a generous offer to people of all personality types.
-But while many people will leap into your arms as soon as you open them, you shouldn’t expect all introverts to come running.
-Telling an introvert to “just reach out” can be a misguided and ineffective way to support people who may dread activities like calling someone on the phone, meeting up in person, and verbally expressing deep emotions.
+But while many people will leap into your arms as soon as you open them, you shouldn’t expect most introverts to come running.
+Telling an introvert to “just reach out” can be a misguided and ineffective way to support people who dread activities like calling someone on the phone, meeting up in person, and verbally expressing deep emotions.
 Every introvert operates differently, but for many of us, the need for help may be outweighed by the difficulty inherent in reaching out and asking for it.

 I’ve heard many fellow introverts echo this feeling of being overlooked, unsupported, and left out by friends and support groups that use a “reach out” model to support their introverted loved ones.
 In most cases, it’s not because our friends don’t care, but because they don’t know how to.